Mental Health Advisory Board

 Purpose of the Mental Health Advisory Board

-The Mental Health Board is an advisory board of the Community Services department of Spokane County.
-The board members comprise a voluntary citizen board whose role is to advise the Community Services department and County Commissioners on matters relating to mental health services in Spokane County.
+The Mental Health Advisory Board is an advisory board of the Spokane County Community Services, Housing, Community Development Department.
+The board members comprise a voluntary citizen board whose role is to advise the department and County Commissioners on matters relating to mental health services in Adams, Ferry, Grant, Lincoln, Okanogan, Pend Oreille, Spokane, and Stevens Counties.
 Each member is expected to represent all citizens of the county in their recommendations and advice.

 Meets the third Monday of every month at 4:30 pm